pleasefixomg/AM2R-ATM/README.md

 -musArea3A (DS "Ancient Chozo Ruins V.2")
 -musTester (Prime 2 "Vs. Amorbis")

-7 tracks kept from AM2R with 4 changes:
+7 tracks kept from AM2R with 5 changes:
 -musArea2A (Formerly 1A.
 Cleaned up fade in/out)
--musArea6A (Unedited)
+-musCaveAmbience7A (Formerly musArea6A)
 -musMonsterAppear2 (Formerly MonsterAppear)
 -musGammaFight (Formerly OmegaFight)
 -musQueen2 (Formerly Queen3)
--musQueenBreak (Unedited)
+-musQueenBreak (Unchanged and unedited)
--musEnding (Unedited)
+-musEnding (Unchanged and unedited)

 4 tracks from Super Metroid restored with nearly all background noise and clipping removed:
 -musIntroSeq (Intro Theme.
 Faded out to fit AM2R's intro length)